 The ideal patient has not had a change in their prescription within the last year.
 This does not exclude candidacy for other patients who also may qualify.
 The surest way of defining your ability to fully benefit from LASIK is to have your eyes examined.

-Banville Optical serves the communities of Salem, Beverly, Danvers, Marblehead, Peabody, Swampscott and North Shore Boston in Essex County, MA.
+Our LASIK patients come to us from Salem, Beverly, Danvers, Marblehead, Peabody, Swampscott, North Shore Boston and Lowell in Essex County, MA.
 We provide the following products and services:

-• Women sunglasses • Progressive lenses • Eye contact lenses• Soft contact lenses
+• Polarized sunglasses • Progressive lenses • Transitions lenses • Contact lenses

-For the finest selection of eyewear and contact lenses, call Banville Optical today at (978) 745-2774.
-You can schedule an appointment for an examination or you can also fill out our online Request an Appointment form.
-We welcome all outside prescriptions, so if you have a current prescription for your glasses, we can fill that too!
+For the finest selection of eye glasses and contact lenses, call Banville Optical today at (978) 745-2774.
+You can schedule an appointment for an examination with an eye doctor or you can also fill out our online Request an Appointment form.
+We welcome all outside prescriptions, so if you have a current prescription for your eye glasses, we can fill that too!